Date: Wed, 3 Apr 2002 16:11:03 +0200

 >It took me quite some time to come back to normal after those

 >strenuous days in Nürnberg.
-In addition, this event gave me
+In addition, this event gave me a lot to

 >think about my future plans regarding intermedia work and such.